ruby/www.ruby-lang.org/en/news/_posts/2019-04-23-move-to-git-from-svn.md

 * k0kubun

-k0kubun aggresively develop toolchains related release and backport workflow and also update the hook script for git.
+k0kubun aggressively develops toolchains related release and backport workflow and also updates the hook script for git.

 * naruse

-naruse update the feature changes for Ruby CI and Redmine that is bugs.ruby-lang.org.
+naruse updates the feature changes for Ruby CI and Redmine that is bugs.ruby-lang.org.

 * mame

-mame create the commit notification script for slack.
+mame creates the commit notification script for slack.